Who Sets Bitcoin's Price?

 Part of the reason is where the data comes from.
 Bitcoin is never traded in one place.
 Instead, it is traded on multiple different exchanges, all of which set their own average prices, based on the trades being made by the exchange at any one time.

 Indexes gather together prices from several exchanges and average them out, but not all of the indexes use the same exchanges for their data.
 And in any case, you can’t trade bitcoin via these index sites – all they’re doing is aggregating price information.

-If you actually want to buy and sell bitcoin, you have to choose a particular exchange which will have its own average price.
-So, the price of bitcoin fluctuates in the moment, depending on who you talk to.
+If you want to buy and sell bitcoin, you have to choose a particular exchange which will have its average price.
+The price of bitcoin fluctuates at any given moment, depending on who you talk to.